placidanomaly/HPPrimeSightReduction/README.md

 2. Enter a new observation by selecting **SIGHT** and pressing **Enter**
 3. Select an observation register for this observation, let's say **1** for this first one, and hit the **OK** soft key.
 (The program can store up to 10 different observations, each resulting in a line of sight, and they are accessed by that number.)
 4. On the 2nd screen:
-   _Body: select the body that was observed, let's say the **Sun** for this one
+   * Body: select the body that was observed, let's say the **Sun** for this one
-   _UTC: enter the UTC time of the observation in the calculator time format (HH°MM'SS") using the Shift-(a b/c) key combination (for ephemeris and local hour angle (LHA) calculations)
+   * UTC: enter the UTC time of the observation in the calculator time format (HH°MM'SS") using the Shift-(a b/c) key combination (for ephemeris and local hour angle (LHA) calculations)
-   _HS: enter the observed height from the sextant in the HS field in degrees and arc minutes and seconds format (DD°MM"SS') using the Shift-(a b/c) key (most sextants show fractional minutes in decimal which can be converted to seconds by simply multiplying the decimal minute by 6, e.g. 13°32.4' on the sextant must be entered as 13°32'24").
+   * HS: enter the observed height from the sextant in the HS field in degrees and arc minutes and seconds format (DD°MM"SS') using the Shift-(a b/c) key (most sextants show fractional minutes in decimal which can be converted to seconds by simply multiplying the decimal minute by 6, e.g. 13°32.4' on the sextant must be entered as 13°32'24").
 5. On the 3rd screen, enter the observation conditions:
-   _IC: the index correction in minutes, negative for "on-scale" correction adn positive for "off-scale"
+   * IC: the index correction in minutes, negative for "on-scale" correction adn positive for "off-scale"
-   _HE: eye height from the horizon in feet (for dip correction) _Dip short: distance in nautical miles (nm) from observer where the horizon stops (e.g. the other side of a large lake), or zero if a true horizon is used as reference for the observation
+   * HE: eye height from the horizon in feet (for dip correction)
+   * Dip short: distance in nautical miles (nm) from observer where the horizon stops (e.g. the other side of a large lake), or zero if a true horizon is used as reference for the observation
-   _Temp: the air temperature in degrees C (for refraction correction)
+   * Temp: the air temperature in degrees C (for refraction correction)
-   _Pressure: the atmospheric pressure at sea level in millibars (for refraction correction)
+   * Pressure: the atmospheric pressure at sea level in millibars (for refraction correction)
 6. On the 3rd screen, enter body-specific data and the assumed position
-   _Date: the date of the observation in HP Prime date format (YYYY.MMDD) (for ephemeris calculations)
+   * Date: the date of the observation in HP Prime date format (YYYY.MMDD) (for ephemeris calculations)
-   _Limb: for the sun, whether the observation was made on the lower or upper limb (for semi-diameter correction) _DR Lat: the latitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS") _DR Lon: the longitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")
+   * Limb: for the sun, whether the observation was made on the lower or upper limb -- other bodies will have body-specific parameters to enter here (for semi-diameter correction)
+   * DR Lat: the latitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")
+   * DR Lon: the longitude of the assumed or DR position at the time of the observation in DMS format (DD°MM'SS")
 7. The calculator will present the values for Ho (observed height), GHA (Greenwhich Hour Angle) of the body, dec (declination) of the body, LHA (Local Hour Angle) of the body, and Hc (calculated height) of the body.
 Click **OK**
 8. The calculator will then present the parameters of the line of position: LOP register, a (distance from LOP) either TOWARD or AWAY from the body, Zn (azimuth) to the body, and the assumed position latitude and longitude.
 These parameters enable plotting of the line of position.
 9. Lastly, the calculator presents the equation for the line of position which can be used to plot it in a program.
 That equation is stored in the F register of the Function app of the calculator corresponding to the LOP register selected, e.g. LOP 1 will be stored in F1.